Tools4ever-NIM/NIM-App-Delegated-PW-Reset/README.md

     1. OrganizationUnit
         1. CanonicalName attribute should imported into NIM (Settings tab)
         2. Key should be set to the Distinguished Name (Columns tab)
+        3. A relation should exist from the OrganizationalUnit Path to OrganizationalUnit DN.
+(To support recursion)
     2. Users
         1. Relation between users Path to the Distinguished Name.
 3. Internal